kian-fotovat/simple-playify/README.md

 <a id="public-bot"></a>
 ## (＾▽＾) Use the Public Bot (No setup needed!)

-If you don’t want to self-host Playify, you can invite the **public Playify bot** hosted by me directly to your server!
+If you don't want to self-host Playify, you can invite the **public Playify bot** hosted by me directly to your server!
 Check it out and add it easily here: [https://alan7383.github.io/playify/](https://alan7383.github.io/playify/)

 This way, you get all the great Playify features without any installation or configuration hassle!